babyblue94520/hi-sql/README.md

 * ### Pagination Optimization

-  Use initially calculated total count or an estimated value to avoid recalculating total count when paginating.
-Not recommended if precision is required.
+  Use an initially calculated total or an estimated value to avoid repeatedly calculating the total when paginating.
+If precise totals are required, this method is not recommended.

     ```java
     Pagination pagination = Pagination.of(0,20);